 Concepts: polygons; finding angles by reasoning (without measuring); interior angles in polygons; (possibly concave polygons, algebraic expressions and equations, centers and angles of rotation)

 I notice three regular heptagons joined along their sides.

-I notice two sides between the sides where the heptagons are joined.
+I notice that there are two sides between the pair of sides where the heptagons are joined.

 I wonder if the heptagons will match up perfectly to form a ring when I keep joining more of them.

 I wonder how many heptagons it will take to make a ring.

 I notice that the heptagons join so that the outer edges form a 42-sided polygon (a 42-gon).

 I notice that the 42-gon is concave.
 (It has "indentations.")